bbauska/LFS170x/readme.md

 Because at this point, all the sheets are linked together.
 And to link our sheets together, we embed information from the previous sheet of paper into the new, recently validated sheet.
 In blockchain, our sheet of paper is equal to a block.

-The act of embedding a previous block of information into the current block of information is called chaining, hence, the name blockchain.
+The act of embedding a previous block of information into the current block of information is called _chaining_, hence, the name blockchain.
 In order to compromise or hack a blockchain network, someone would have to gain control of the majority of computers in that network.
 This is extremely difficult to do.
 There is no longer a single point of failure, and this is what makes blockchain infinitely more secure than what we have today.
 Blockchain isn't just for assets, though.
 It extends to contracts.
-These are called Smart Contracts.
+These are called _Smart Contracts_.

 And what are they exactly?
 What they sound like.
 A smart contract self-executes and handles enforcement, the management, and performance of agreements between people.

-Examples of smart contracts include insurance policies, copyrighted content, escrow and lending, wills, and trusts.
+Examples of smart contracts include *insurance policies*, *copyrighted content*, *escrow and lending*, *wills*, and *trusts*.

 Smart contracts will revolutionize how we do business.
 There are so many possibilities with blockchain; not just in the now, but with things we haven't begun to think about yet.